-An adult experiences orgasm (once aroused) by stimulating the phallus or erectile sex organ.
+An adult experiences orgasm (once aroused) by stimulating erectile sex organ (the phallus).
 The penis and the clitoris are anatomically equivalent.
 The sex organs (penis and clitoris) have two corpora cavernosa that fill with blood when the mind is engaged with thoughts of an explicitly erotic nature.
 The kind of stimulation, that might lead to orgasm, is highly specific and involves massaging the erectile organ or more specifically the blood-flow within the phallus.
-The phallus must be stimulated from arousal through to climax, by massaging the erectile organ in a firm rhythm.
+The phallus must be stimulated from arousal through to climax, by massaging the erectile organ in a firm and continuous rhythm.

 There is no precedent or justification for female orgasm.
 Other female animals do not appear to orgasm at any time and female orgasm has no role in reproduction.
-The only precedent relates to male orgasm, which triggers ejaculation: a requirement of reproduction.
-Every male animal uses an insertion process to fertilise the egg typically within the female’s body.
+The only precedent relates to male orgasm, which is required for reproduction because it triggers ejaculation of sperm.
+Male animals use an insertion method to fertilise the egg within the female’s body.

 So female orgasm can only be logically explained in terms relative to male orgasm.
 The same anatomy is involved, the phallus.
 Female masturbation mimics male thrusting.
 A woman emulates the male role in intercourse, by thrusting with her pelvis and clenching her buttocks.
-She lies on her front with her hands between her legs because this is the best position to facilitate thrusting and pressure the internal clitoral organ.
-She massages the corpora cavernosa within the internal clitoral organ.
+She lies on her front with her hands between her legs because this is the best position to facilitate thrusting and to enable her to use her pelvic muscles to squeeze the clitoral organ.
+She massages the corpora cavernosa inside the internal clitoral organ.

 Anyone who can orgasm should be able to describe not only the anatomy but also the kind of stimulation that leads to orgasm.
 Most women are unaware of the location and function of the clitoris.
-Orgasm is not achieved by thumping or prodding the sex organ, which is the kind of vaginal stimulation believed to cause female orgasm.
-Cunnilingus and using a vibrator are both very different to manual stimulation of the clitoral organ.
+Cunnilingus and a vibrator are both very different to manual stimulation of the clitoral organ.

 The hands are the most natural masturbation tool and everything else is a gimmick.
 The massaging motion over the glans is similar for both sexes.
 The main difference is that a woman doesn’t have a shaft to stimulate.
 Her technique cannot therefore mimic intercourse as closely as a man’s can.
-A woman uses a ‘humping’ motion to thrust her vulva against her fingers.
+A woman uses a humping motion to thrust her vulva against her fingers.
 Some women do rub their vulva against a soft object such as a stuffed toy or a pillow.
-It is unlikely though that they achieve orgasm because the clitoral stimulation is not sufficiently firm or explicit.
+This type of stimulation is not sufficiently explicit to cause orgasm.